jordynsilvers/YouTube-Growth-Strategy-Analysis/README.md

 Correlation Mapping: Quantify the relationship between channel age and content performance to inform long-term investment strategies.

-Key Findings for Business Strategy
-The analysis identified key strategic correlations critical for investment decisions:
+Key Findings for Business Strategy- The analysis identified key strategic correlations critical for investment decisions:

 Category Performance: Identified the top 10 categories based on a combination of Median Subscribers and Content Efficiency (Avg.
 Views per Video), revealing which niches, such as [Insert your top category here, e.g., Music or Entertainment], have the highest barrier to entry.